ibrahim-safwat/udacity-/README.md

-# Welcome to my landing page project! 👋🏻 **(This is my second shot at this, hopefully i'll get it right this time)**.
+# Welcome to my landing page project! 👋🏻

 #### This is my very first project within the professional web development track.